 (CIS) and the U.S. Department of

 State in order to maintain his/her status.
 If a student takes fewer units than required during a semester or does not follow proper immigration procedures, the student may lose his/her J-1 status.
 When this happens, a student must apply to U.S. Department of State to be reinstated to J-1 student status.
-See the IPS Director for details.
+See the Director of ISSS for details.

 The U.S. CIS and U.S. Department of State will decide whether to reinstate a student.
 The following conditions must be met: